ObeliskCode/Obelisk-Models/README.md

-I do not own these models or claim to own them, use at your own discretion.
-For testing Only!
+I do not own these models nor claim to own them, use at your own discretion.